Cobh Ireland and the Titanic and Famine history

-Loads of old crockery, cutlery, and artefacts from 1912.
+Loads of old crockery, cutlery, and artifacts from 1912.

 We left and drove around the coast.
-Pretty towns with traditional old Irish buildings and lovely flower pots visualised along the way.
+Pretty towns with traditional old Irish buildings and lovely flower pots visualized along the way.

 I spied my first green letterbox!
 I really love the quaint and rich culture of Ireland.

 I can thoroughly recommend a road trip around the south of Ireland if you get a chance.

 We came back to a glorious roast dinner.
 It has been so long since I had roast potatoes, roast turkey and gravy – I was in Irish heaven!